Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

 Sandworm gang launches Monster ransomware attacks on Ukraine

-The Russian criminal crew Sandworm is launching another attack against organizations in Ukraine, using a ransomware that analysts at Slovakian software company ESET are calling RansomBoggs.
-In a Twitter thread, the ESET researchers wrote that they had detected RansomBoggs deployed within the networks of “multiple organizations in Ukraine.”
-While some aspects of RansomBoggs are different from the malware that has been linked to Sandworm – such as the malware’s code being written in .NET – the deployment methods are similar to the one seen last April during the Industroyer2 attacks against the energy sector.”
+The Russian Sandworm operation has launched attacks against Ukraine, using a ransomware that ESET analysts have named RansomBoggs.
+The researchers wrote that they had “detected RansomBoggs deployed within the networks of multiple organizations in Ukraine.”
+They say that although RansomBoggs differs in many ways from other Sandworm malware, including the code being written in .NET – “the deployment methods are similar to the one seen last April during the Industroyer2 attacks against the energy sector.”

 North Carolina college confirms ransomware group stole sensitive data